 This milk and white chocolate almond bark is super easy to make with just 3 ingredients.
 It's a quick, kid-friendly, no-bake dessert that you'll want to make again and again.

 If you're looking for a quick and easy dessert to take to a party or special event, chocolate bark is just the thing!
 And if there's anything better than chocolate bark, it's milk AND white chocolate bark.
-Slap some almonds on there and you have a scrumptious treat that tastes like heaven.
+Slap some almonds in there and you have a scrumptious treat that tastes like heaven.

 Almond bark vs white chocolate